Samsung RCS MaaP

-- A staging environment provides review and approval of digital content before being deployed to the storefront.
+- A staging environment provides review and approval of digital content before being made available on the storefront.

-The RCS Developer Portal provides Chatbot developers with the information and tools they need to deploy Chatbots on the service.
-Access to technical documentation such as a Getting Started Guide, Chatbot API documentation, tutorials, release notes and FAQs are also provided.
+The Samsung RCS Developer Portal provides chatbot developers with the information and tools that they need to deploy chatbots on the service.
+This includes access to technical documentation such as a Getting Started Guide, chatbot API documentation, tutorials, release notes, and FAQs.

-- The RCS Developer Portal provides access to a device emulator, which allows a developer to interact with a Chatbot they created and receive responses without needing access to an actual device.
+- The Samsung RCS Developer Portal provides access to a device emulator.
+This emulator allows developers to interact with chatbots that they created and receive responses without needing access to an actual device.

-- Developer has full control over publishing and un-publishing sandbox Chatbox configurations.
+- A developer has full control over publishing and un-publishing sandbox chatbox configurations.